Updated on June 27, 2019

-Hazelnuts – they’re one of the chocolate industry’s favorite ingredients, and they are also a new focus for UTZ.
-Today, we dive into the basics of hazelnut production, exploring where and how they are produced, the social challenges involved and the sustainability needs UTZ is working to meet within the industry — so basically, everything you could ever want to know about hazelnuts!
+Hazelnuts – they’re one of the chocolate industry’s favorite ingredients.
+Today, we dive into the basics of hazelnut production, exploring where and how they are produced.
+We look at the social challenges involved and how the UTZ program is working to tackle these within the industry.
+So basically, everything you could ever want to know about hazelnuts!

 The process: from plant to product